dambrose/phantom-express/README.md

-express-phantom
+phantom-express
 ===============

-express-phantom middleware allows for dynamically created content to be visible to Google crawler.
+phantom-express middleware allows for dynamically created content to be visible to Google crawler.
 This middleware tests the request for an ```_escaped_fragment_``` query parameter.
 If the parameter is detected the middleware passes pretty URL to the phantomjs process.

 1. Install phantomjs